 The lot at 388 Commonwealth and the lot behind the building at 425 Newbury remained under the same ownership as 390 Commonwealth.
 388 Commonwealth was vacant until 1957, when an outdoor parking lot was installed.
 The parking lot was replaced by an eight story building in 1983.
 425 Newbury was vacant until 1966, when it became the site of a 352 car garage.

-In his Houses of Boston’s Back Bay, Bainbridge Bunting incorrectly indicates that a six story, six family apartment building, designed by Arthur Vinal, was built in 1899 at 388 Commonwealth.
-The application to which Bunting refers was for 386 Commonwealth (which he also lists, correctly) and was for only one building at 386 Commonwealth.
+In his Houses of Boston’s Back Bay, Bainbridge Bunting incorrectly indicates that there were two six story, six family apartment buildings designed by Arthur Vinal and built in 1899. one at 386 Commonwealth and a second at 388 Commonwealth.
+In fact, there was only one building built, at 386 Commonwealth.

 A January 31, 1909, New York Times article described the building, still under construction, in some detail.
 “It is a fire-proof structure seven stories in height, in the French Renaissance style, of limestone and red Norman brick, with a mansard roof of graduated slates, and will contain about 300 rooms and 170 baths.
 There is a spacious entrance on the first floor, between high stone posts surmounted by lanterns and ornamented by wrought iron grills and flower boxes.”